Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 ### 3.2.3 Enable actions

-Finally, 'GitHub Actions' are disabled by default and must be enabled for execution.
+Finally, 'GitHub Actions' are disabled by default and hence, must be enabled first.

 To do so, perform the following steps: